tom-seddon/b2/doc/Building-on-Unix.md

 - gcc and g++, or clang

+## APT-based distributions

 The dependencies can be installed via apt.
-Ubuntu 24 will install suitable versions of the packages mentioned.
+Ubuntu 24 and Linux Mint 22 should install suitable versions of the packages mentioned.

 Required dependencies can be installed with: